awslabs/aws-crypto-tools-test-vector-framework/features/0003-awses-encrypt.md

 Each test case includes all necessary instructions to construct ciphertext message.
 This includes all necessary inputs including algorithm suite, frame size, encryption context, and master key(s).

+### Workflow

+1. Read encrypt manifest.
+2. Generate plaintexts and write to destination.
+3. Generate all required test vectors for each plaintext, writing ciphertext to destination.
+4. Generate decrypt manifest file and write to destination.

 ## Reference-level Explanation

 This manifest should be generated using the `0003-awses-encrypt-generate.py` script in this package